 This week is all about… you’ve guessed it; books!
 More than 200 exhibitors will showcase the diversity of Catalan literature.
 The first Catalan book week took place in 1983 and has now grown into an amazing weeklong event full of activities for both children and adults.
 The event is free for everyone and the date and program can be found on the website.

-The first festivity taking place in the month of September is the ‘Festa Major d’Horta’.
-It is a party in the neighbourhood called ‘Horta’.
-The festivity is celebrated in honor of the patron saint called ‘Saint Gaudentius’ and dates back all the way to 1731.
+The first festivity in the month of September is the ‘Festa Major d’Horta’.
+It is a party that takes place in the neighbourhood called ‘Horta’.
+The festivity is celebrated in honour of the patron saint, ‘Saint Gaudentius’, and dates back all the way to 1731.
 On September 10th of each year, the people of Horta take part in a special ceremony in front of the Sant Joan D’Horta parish church.
-There are concerts taking place, a wide range of children’s activities, sports events and community meals. u
+There are concerts taking place, a wide range of children’s activities, sports events, and community meals.

 Barceloneta is a neighbourhood that has played a very important role in the history of Barcelona.
 Back in the day, it was a seafarers’ and fishermen’s neighbourhood, but also has an important past of workers and craftsmen.
 The land where Barceloneta is now located was reclaimed from the sea.
 The ‘Festa’ is held in honour of Sant Miquel del Port, who was chosen as the neighbourhood’s saint by St Michael; the captain-general of Catalonia.

-The same goes for the Mas i Mas festival as it does for ‘Brunch in the Park’; September is the last month where one can visit the festival.
-This music festival takes all over the city and showcases an incredibly wide range of musicians and music genres.
+The same goes for the Mas i Mas festival as it does for ‘Brunch in the Park’; September is the last month where you can visit the festival.
+This music festival takes place all over the city and showcases an incredibly wide range of musicians and music genres.

 Other events in September in Barcelona

 Barcelona is taking part in European Mobility Week.
-Barcelona City Counci, the city’s organisations and associations have planned over one hundred activities.
-Join in on some to raise awareness and create a cleaner urban lifestyle!
+Barcelona City Counci, the city’s organisations and associations, have planned over 100 activities.
+Join in on some fun to raise awareness and create a cleaner urban lifestyle!